kabaddiPy/kabaddiPy/README.md

 ```
 Defaults to loading lifetime player data for all teams.
 #### **Parameters**
 - PlayerDetails (bool): Loads player details into a DataFrame.
-Default is True.
+Default is `True`.
 - TeamDetails (bool): Loads team-level statistics into a DataFrame.
-Default is False.
+Default is `False`.
 - TeamMembers (bool): Loads the details of current team members into a DataFrame.
-Default is False.
+Default is `False`.

 ### Team level stats
 ```python